matsushita-y/store-js/README.md

     };
     myStore.isCool = true;

-myStore now contains everything you want to save, so let's do it:
+myStore now contains everything you want to save, so let's go for it:

     myStore.save();